Table of Contents

 - Annotations Restored

-Restores *some* of the lost annotations, removed in January 2019, on older videos. - Project VORAPIS (V3)
+This will restore *some* of the lost annotations on older videos, which were removed back in 2019. - Project VORAPIS (V3)

-A crowdsourced extension that lets you skip sponsored segments, skip to a highlight, etc. - Unhook
+A crowdsourced extension that aims to help people skip sponsored segments, skip to a single highlight, identify tangents, etc. Limited functionality with V3.- DeArrow

 Notes

 - YouTube has two creation stories.
-One of the founders cites difficulties finding videos of the 2004 Super Bowl halftime show incident and Indian Ocean tsunami,17) while the other two formulated a story citing difficulties sharing an alleged dinner party video that the third wasn't invited to.18)
+One of the founders cites difficulties finding videos of the 2004 Super Bowl halftime show incident and Indian Ocean tsunami,16) while the other two formulated a story citing difficulties sharing an alleged dinner party video that the third wasn't invited to.17)

-- The following decade then saw short-form content proliferate on mobile-oriented platforms, so you now had an ironic situation where YouTube had to welcome back the short-form content that they previously disincentivized with YouTube Shorts on September 14, 2020,20) despite having built their entire platform on mid-form and long-form content.
-Then again, times have changed.21)
+- The following decade then saw short-form content proliferate on mobile-oriented platforms, so you now had an ironic situation where YouTube had to welcome back the short-form content that they previously disincentivized with YouTube Shorts on September 14, 2020,19) despite having built their entire platform on mid-form and long-form content.
+Then again, times have changed.20)

 - From December 2006 to February 2007, Niconico Douga would emerge as a front-end for Japanese barrage commentary on YouTube videos, then Google decided to deny access.

-- Rick Astley's 1984 dance-pop song Never Gonna Give You Up, popularized by Rickrolling, is associated with the YouTube video IDs: “oHg5SJYRHA0”22) and “dQw4w9WgXcQ”.23)
+- Rick Astley's 1984 dance-pop song Never Gonna Give You Up, popularized by Rickrolling, is associated with the YouTube video IDs: “oHg5SJYRHA0”21) and “dQw4w9WgXcQ”.22)

 - There should really be an option to permanently disable “ambient mode” when watching videos in dark mode, I don't need a glowing ambilight effect around the fucking video.